One Hyde Park

 One Hyde Park is a major residential and retail complex located in Knightsbridge, London.
-The development includes three retail units (Rolex, McLaren Automotive and Abu Dhabi Islamic Bank) and 86 residential properties marketed with prices starting at around £20 million.
+The development includes three retail units (Rolex, McLaren Automotive and Abu Dhabi Islamic Bank) and 86 residential properties, with prices starting at around £5 million for a 1 bedroom apartment, and penthouses selling for almost £200 million, it is generally considered the most exclusive apartment building in the world.

 Ownership

-The building is owned by Project Grande (Guernsey) Limited, a joint venture between the Christian Candy-owned CPC Group and Sheikh Hamad bin Jassim bin Jaber Al Thani, former Prime Minister and Minister of Foreign Affairs of Qatar.
+The building was developed by Project Grande (Guernsey) Limited, a joint venture between the Christian Candy-owned CPC Group and Sheikh Hamad bin Jassim bin Jaber Al Thani, former Prime Minister and Minister of Foreign Affairs of Qatar.
 Graham Stirk led the team at Rogers Stirk Harbour + Partners who designed the building, built by Laing O'Rourke It was financed via a £1.15 billion development loan from Eurohypo AG.
 Candy & Candy were the development managers and interior designers for the scheme.
+The building is now owned by One Hyde Park Limited.

+Tenants

+Commercial tenants as of July 2023 were Rolex, McLaren Automotive and the Abu Dhabi Islamic Bank.

+Owners of residences at the address have included Rinat Akhmetov, Kylie Minogue, Amirkhan Mori, Alexander Ponomarenko, Vladimir Stolyarenko, Dane Bowers, Vladimir Uzun, Temur Akhmedov (the son of Farkhad Akhmedov) and the Candy brothers.